rociobyron/Algorithms/Patterns/README.md

 The class `FastCollinearPoints` takes an input file name as command-line argument, finds all segments connecting 4+ points in the file, and returns a figure with the points and the segments drawn on it.

+The search of collinear points takes time on the order of `n^2 log n` instead of `n^4` (all-with-all brute approach) thanks to the application of a quicksort algorithm.

 For more information, visit the [official assignment description](http://coursera.cs.princeton.edu/algs4/assignments/collinear.html).

 Key concepts: Sorting algorithms, compareTo() method implementation.